-- [25] On the basis of the evidence received and having taken into consideration the purposes of the licensing regime, the Board has decided that it will confirm the decision appealed against. - [26] In making its decision, the Board noted that the Appellant had a basic understanding; he lacked the depth of knowledge and experience to meet the performance indicators for competencies 5. - [27] The Appellant is familiar with the contractual relationship between the client and the design; however, he lacks knowledge of construction contract administration. - [28] The Appellant is encouraged to gain more experience and/or mentoring from a person such as a quantity surveyor, designer or engineer to a contract who is involved in administering full contracts on architectural projects from tendering to the end of the maintenance period.
+- [23] On the basis of the evidence received and having taken into consideration the purposes of the licensing regime, the Board has decided that it will confirm the decision appealed against. - [24] In making its decision, the Board noted that the Appellant lacked the depth of knowledge and experience to meet the performance indicators for Competency 5 of a Design AoP 2 Licence. - [25] The Appellant had large gaps in his knowledge and struggled to answer most of the questions the Board asked him.
+He was unable to fully explain the different options for building an architectural project, the tendering process, and much of the terminology relating to a tender or contract.
+The Appellant explained that he had not dealt with insurance relating to contracts, run regular contract site meetings, or processed payment claims.
+The Appellant did not understand the Construction Contracts Act or how to work through construction or monetary contract issues if they arose. - [26] The Appellant is encouraged to gain more experience and/or mentoring from a person such as a Quantity Surveyor, Design AoP 2 or 3 practitioner, or an Engineer to a contract who is involved in administering full contracts on architectural projects from tendering to the end of the maintenance period.
 This will develop the Appellant's knowledge and skills to carry out and fully understand all stages and aspects of managing the construction stage of a project.